How To Prevent Hair Setbacks

 I had a bad run in with a relaxer once.
 I allowed my aunt to relax my hair(never again!) and she relaxed from root to tip (a big no-no).
 Immediately after she did my hair, I thought my hair felt good because it felt lighter, but I later found out that it felt lighter because it thinned out!
 A lot of my hair had fallen out and I was left with odd uneven layers.

 Moisture and protein are good, but an overabundance of either one can and will lead to breakage.
 To learn about protein moisture balance, please reference my article “Tips and Tricks for Figuring out Your Hair’” http://blackhairmedia.com/articles/tips-and-tricks-for-figuring-out-your-hair/

 Too Much Heat

 Heat damage is mainly from direct heat from flat irons and hot combs.
 For naturals, it can cause a loss in definition and an increase in frizz, something no natural wants.
 For relaxed ladies, it can cause splits and irreparable damage that makes the hair more difficult to style.
 To prevent heat damage, use a heat protectant whenever using any kind of heat and try to avoid direct heat as much as possible.
 To reverse it, try a clarifying shampoo and protein treatments.

-Removal of Weaves and extensions
+Improper Removal of Weaves and Extensions

 I have seen one too many women lose ridiculous amounts of hair by improperly taking out weaves and extensions.
 They decide to take it out themselves, but are too tired to do it slowly and carefully so they end up ripping them out along with handfuls of their real hair.
-Another issue is that they are put in improperly so that when you go to remove them, it is nearly impossible to NOT rip out any hair.
+Another issue is that they are put in improperly so that when you go to remove them, it is nearly impossible to not rip out any hair.
 To prevent any mishaps, take caution when choosing your stylist to install it and when removing it.
 If you are too tired to do it properly on your own, have someone that you can trust do it.